 Are Saabs Reliable?
 Final Thoughts

 So, are Saabs reliable?
 Should you buy one?
-Well, they are reliable, that’s for sure but, depending on the model, you may have issues getting things fixed.
-That includes issues with parts that just don’t seem to work well and with parts that you just can’t find in your area.
+Well, they are reliable, that’s for sure, but you may have issues getting things fixed depending on the model.
+That includes problems with parts that just don’t seem to work well and with components that you just can’t find in your area.

-The brand has been behind the creation of some of the best-looking cars on the road, hitting its peak in the late 90s.
-While you can still get them today, just make sure you know what to do if you do run into issues so you can keep it on the road.
+The brand has been behind some of the best-looking cars on the road, hitting its peak in the late 90s.
+While you can still get them today, just make sure you know what to do if you run into some issues.

 Get a Curated List of the Best Used Cars Near You